imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 # Address:  20.94.16.207
 ```

-However, the private FQDN doesn't resolve to anything.
+However, the private FQDN does not resolve anything.
 That is because the privateFQDN attribute is used only for Private Endpoint and not for VNET Integration.

 ```bash
 # get the private FQDN